Want to take quizzes and track your credits?

 Be patient.
 It takes time for people to trust a new process and become comfortable sharing their views in front of colleagues who may be senior to them.
 It is important that everyone has an opportunity to contribute and that one or two people don't dominate the discussion.
 If some people haven't shared their thoughts, the chair can draw them out by saying, “We haven't heard from Amy or John, and we'd like to hear each of your thoughts.”
-As you continue to hold team meetings, you may find that people who are shy become more comfortable and begin to speak up voluntarily.
-Alternating between clockwise and counterclockwise rotation expecting all to provide input helps to eliminate the need for the chair to keep a list of who went first and avoids unstructured shouting matches.
+As you continue to hold team meetings, you may find that shyer people become more comfortable and begin to speak up voluntarily.
+Alternating between clockwise and counterclockwise rotation expecting all to provide input helps to eliminate the need for the chair to keep a list of who went first and to avoid unstructured shouting matches.

 Many teams use an agenda template to set a consistent agenda for each meeting.

-Common standing items include:
+Common standing items (described in the Q&A that follows) include:

-What is a check-in and what is its purpose in a team meeting?
+What is a check-in, and what is its purpose in a team meeting?

-What is a shout-out and what is its purpose in a team meeting?
+What is a shout-out, and what is its purpose in a team meeting?

 More formally known as “appreciative observation,” a shout-out is a time where team members can share something that went well since they last met.
-This may include successful implementation of a new process or improvements in a particular patient's care.
+A shout-out may include successful implementation of a new process or improvements in a particular patient's care.
 Stories that involve multiple team members are particularly meaningful.
 Such stories are powerful tools for team engagement and building team culture.
 Knowing that this time will always be part of the meeting agenda encourages team members to keep track of and report on successes.

 What is a check-back?